 Category-A validation uses a comparison of satellite-retrieved LST with in situ measurements collected from radiometers sited at a number of stations spread across the Earth, for which the highest-quality validation can be achieved.
-Here we concentrate on ten "Gold Standard" stations which are installed with well-calibrated instrumentation.
-The results can be summarised as follows (see Figure 18):
+Here we concentrate on eleven "Gold Standard" stations which are installed with well-calibrated instrumentation.
+The results can be summarised as follows (see Figure 21):

 - Average absolute accuracy (vs. Gold Standard):

-- Daytime: 1.2K
+- Daytime: 0.8K

-- Night-time: 1.0K
+- o Night-time: 0.8K

-The day-time accuracy is only just outside the mission requirement, but is impacted by the very small number of matchups for some stations in the cycle due to cloud, and slightly larger bias at the most heterogeneous stations.
-The night-time accuracy is just within the mission requirement of < 1K.
-Note, in this cycle no cloud free matchups were obtained from the Des Moines, Iowa site.
+Both the day-time and night-time accuracies are within the mission requirement of < 1K, even with some impact by very small number of matchups for some stations in the cycle due to cloud, and slightly larger bias at the most heterogeneous stations.
+Note, in this cycle no cloud free matchups were obtained from the Sioux Falls, South Dakota site.

-As with the past two cycles cloud has reduced the number of matchups per station during to single figures for most stations during day or night, with some missing statistics entirely.
+As with the past two cycles cloud has reduced the number of matchups per station to single figures for most stations during day or night, with some missing statistics entirely.
 It is therefore challenging to determine robust statistics.
 Nonetheless, it can be seen that overall the matchups are in general close to the 1:1 line with very few outliers.
 No systematic bias is evident from these matchups.
-It is deemed more informative for future cycles to monitor the cumulative statistics which will give an indication of whether these are deviating from the mission requirements as cycles are passed.

-Figure 18: Validation of the SL\2\LST product over Cycle 32 at six Gold Standard in situ stations of the SURFRAD network plus two Gold Standard station from the ARM network, and two Gold Standard station from the USCRN network: Bondville, Illinois (1st row, left); Desert Rock, Nevada (1st row, centre); Fort Peck, Montana (1st row, right); Penn State University, Pennsylvania (2nd row, left); Sioux Fall, South Dakota (2nd row, centre); Table Mountain, Colorado (2nd row, right); Southern Great Plains, Oklahoma (3rd row, left); Barrow, Alaska (3rd row, centre); Williams, Arizona (3rd row, right); Des Moines, Iowa (4th row, left).
+Figure 21: Validation of the SL_2_LST product over Cycle 33 at seven Gold Standard in situ stations of the SURFRAD network plus two Gold Standard station from the ARM network, and two Gold Standard station from the USCRN network: Bondville, Illinois (1st row, left); Desert Rock, Nevada (1st row, centre); Fort Peck, Montana (1st row, right); Goodwin Creek, Mississippi (2nd row, left); Penn State University, Pennsylvania (2nd row, centre); Sioux Fall, South Dakota (2nd row, right); Table Mountain, Colorado (3rd row, left); Southern Great Plains, Oklahoma (3rd row, centre); Barrow, Alaska (3rd row, right); Williams, Arizona (4th row, left); Des Moines, Iowa (4th row, centre).